openbermuda/karmapi/docs/nodice/exandcon.rst

   https://iopscience.iop.org/article/10.1088/0004-637X/776/1/18

-The paragraph beginning *Therefore,* can largely be ignored.
+The paragraph beginning *Therefore,* can largely be ignored, other than noting that GRBs do not sem to occur in regions of star formation.

 What is happening is light from a distant galaxy being focussed by the so called *host* galaxies.